sunandajakeral/puppeteer_automation/README.md

 ## Usage

+1. Add valid user details to the USERNAME and PASSWORD in .env file
-1. Run the tests using the command `npm test`
+2. Run the tests using the command `npm test`

+## DB Query
-2. Write a query that selects the item name and the name of its seller for each item that belongs to a seller with a rating greater than 4.
+- Write a query that selects the item name and the name of its seller for each item that belongs to a seller with a rating greater than 4.
 The query should return the name of the item as the first column and name of the seller as the second column.